bentaofula/Recipe-Generator/README.md

 ## Recipe Generator
-* Generates random recipes using Recipe Generator.
+* Generate random recipes using Recipe Generator.
 Find new ingredients and spices and cooking methods/procedures for dinner or lunch.
 ## Author's Name
 Benta Ofula